 At that time, mineral springs were very popular due to their alleged healing qualities, and before long, numerous people were coming to his land to partake of the medicinal waters.
 Sharp then erected buildings and facilities to accommodate them.

 When Dr. George L. Piper, an experienced physician, heard the news about Sharp’s spring, he offered to lease it from Sharp.
 When the two men agreed, Dr. Piper began investing in the site, building a resort.
 Described as an “intelligent affable gentleman,” Dr. Piper promised that his Chingawassa waters cured “rheumatism, paralysis, skin and blood diseases, kidney and liver complaints, chronic constipation, hemorrhoids, nervous conditions, and more.

 Confidence spread that Chingawassa Springs would be a boon for the town, stoked in no small part by Dr. Piper himself.
-On July 27, 1888, he wrote a letter to the Record newspaper describing the many conditions that his healing waters could relive.
+On July 27, 1888, he wrote a letter to the Record newspaper describing the many conditions his healing waters could relieve.

 The Record grows more and more confident that this mineral water is to make Marion famous as a sanitarium and widely noted as a health resort.”

 The resort operated from the beginning of May until October.
 The new taxpayer-funded rail line spur line opened on July 4, 1888.
 With a ticket from Marion to the spring costing a dime, the train gave 2,500 passengers round-trip rides.
 The cash receipts for that day set a record for the line of $500.00 that would never be beaten. one stop on this journey was the historic Elgin Hotel.
 The train would also stop anywhere along the line to pick up or drop off passengers.

 The Chingawassa Springs Health Resort also boasted a supervising physician, and walks and rustic bridges were built for people’s enjoyment.